UPDATED ON 10TH APRIL 2021

 "Throughout this crisis churches have been serving their communities in a range of practical ways but this announcement recognises that the buildings themselves are important sacred spaces for people.
 We also remember all at this time who mourn the loss of a loved one who died during the crisis and recognise that this is a fragile time in the prevention of the spread of this virus.

-We look forward to when it is safe for our church buildings once again to become meeting places for worship, prayer and all they do to serve and bless their communities.”
+We look forward to the time when it is safe for our church buildings once again to become meeting places for worship, prayer and all they do to serve and bless their communities.”
 Following advice from the Government and the Church of England St Peter's will be closed for the foreseeable future.
 We are sorry to have to close our church building but the church isn't just the building it's the people who come to worship and give their time to the Parish of Chellaston.
 Prayer continues, involvement in the wider community is still happening and services are being held on Wednesday and Sunday at 10.00am via invitation to Zoom and then posted on this page and Youtube.com.
 You can still contact St Peter's via the links on this page so please don't feel your church and the Ministry Team have deserted you just because the building is closed.

-* NEW - Police advice on potential fraud re NHS Test and Trace service
+Police advice on potential fraud re NHS Test and Trace service

 With the launch of the NHS Test and Trace service, it is likely that fraudsters may try to exploit this service by posing as contact tracers.
 There is a useful guide to the system, https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works issued by the government, on how it works and what to expect if you are contacted.